Azure Machine Learning#

 Sign in to Azure Machine Learning Studio and navigate to your workspace on the left-side menu.

-Select Compute > + New > choose a RAPIDS compatible GPU VM size (e.g., Standard_NC12s_v3)
+Select New > Compute instance (Create compute instance) > choose an Azure RAPIDS compatible GPU VM size (e.g., Standard_NC12s_v3)

 Screenshot of create new notebook with a gpu-instance